Nokia Logo

 2023 – today

-In 2023, Nokia radically changed its logo to no longer be associated with mobile phones.
-For nearly a decade, the company has been developing other business areas – primarily, the production of telecommunications equipment.
-The iconic dark blue color in the main emblem version has become lighter, which is likely related to the desire to attract the attention of potential clients.
+In 2023, Nokia radically changed its logo to remove any association with mobile phones.
+For nearly a decade, the company has been expanding into other business areas, primarily the production of telecommunications equipment.
+The iconic dark blue color in the main emblem version has become lighter, likely to attract potential clients’ attention.
 The chosen shade embodies freshness, energy, and innovation.

-The letter “O,” which previously resembled a square, now has the shape of a round ring.
+The letter “O,” which previously resembled a square, now resembles a round ring.
 This symbolizes wholeness and universality.
 The other glyphs look minimalist because they lack standard elements.
 The “N” is missing the vertical line on the right side, the “K” is missing the left vertical line, and the “A” is missing a diagonal fragment in the upper left corner.
 This design not only gives the logo dynamism and modernity but also indicates openness and non-standard solutions.

 Font and Colors

-In 2011, not only did the “Connecting People” label disappear – the redesign sent the Nokia Sans font into the past, replacing it with the Nokia Pure.
-A simple sans serif font reflects the calm nature of the manufacturer.
+In 2011, not only did the “Connecting People” label disappear, but the redesign sent the Nokia Sans font into the past, replacing it with the Nokia Pure.
+A simple sans-serif font reflects the manufacturer’s calm nature.

 As for the palette, the company tries to stick to blue.
 She uses light and dark shades to showcase her corporate image.